Tiago-Lira/secure-docker-registry/README.md

 ### Before start, we assume:
 - You have a domain.
 In this tutorial, we'll be referencing it as `$YOUR_DOMAIN`;
-- You have a remote linux machine using `$YOUR_DOMAIN` and with no services running on it;
+- You have a remote linux machine using `$YOUR_DOMAIN` and no services running on it;
 - You have `docker-compose` and `docker-machine` installed in your local machine.